vishnya/so_text/README.md

 85035    javac is giving errors while compiling
 90914    ..............................
 ```
- It is clear that the lack of explanation/specificity in the bodies doomed the
+ It is clear that the lack of explanation/specificity in the text doomed the
  posts to
  close.